NunoSempere/clarivoyance/list/index.md

 - ★★ AI Governance survey 65: In 2026/2031/2036 will there be some official standard of interpretability that AI labs are legally required to comply with in the US/EU/UK/South Korea/Taiwan/Japan/Australia/Canada?

-- ★ AI Governance survey 66: In 2025/2030/2035 what proportion of leading labs will have some procedure by which they check how safe a training run is ★during the training run★ (i.e. not just before starting training or after the training is done)?
+- ★ AI Governance survey 66: In 2025/2030/2035 what proportion of leading labs will have some procedure by which they check how safe a training run is *during the training run* (i.e. not just before starting training or after the training is done)?

 - ★ AI Governance survey 67: In 2025/2030/2035 what proportion of leading labs will have a policy of saving all logs of interactions with the systems they are training?